ionic-team/ionic-docs/src/pages/react/your-first-app/4-loading-photos.md

 })));
 ```

 With the photo array data saved, we will create a method that will retrieve the data when the hook loads.
 We will do so by using React's `useEffect` hook.
+Insert this above the `takePhoto` declaration.
 Here is the code, and we will break it down:

 ```typescript
 useEffect(() => {